Pavel-Hrdina/Zettlkasten/Journal/2023-Oct-28 - Daily Stoic Reflection.md

 1. **What did I do well today?**

 Today I did not succumb to my emotions and I prevailed victorious over my self.
-I did this so I could continue forward and move on with my life.
+I did this, so I could continue forward and move on with my life.

 2. **What did I do wrong?**